rogalski/adventofcode-2017/README.md

 Remarks:
 - `rustc` and `cargo` are really great with their suggestion and ease of running tests.
 - After working for so long with high-level languages I kind of forgot about essentials that are emphasised in Rust (e.g. borrowing).
 I have to work a little bit on that.

+## Day 2
+Let's go with Scala.
+For some reason I feel like solution in functional paradigm should be somewhat concise.
+I started with [official tutorial](https://www.scala-lang.org/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).

+Part 1: Quite easy.

+Part 2: Well, writing O(n^2) time and O(n) space solution hurts a little bit.
+I wonder whether it could be optimized.

+Remarks:
+- SBT is nice, but still it's quite a lot of overhead for such simple code.